Meet Vectors at Team ’25 | 7–9 October • Barcelona

 You can learn more about the apps and its set of macros here.

-How to create your own templates in Confluence
+How to create a new template in Confluence

 Before you start creating your templates, you first need to establish whether they will be used at a space or site levels.
 The creation process is more or less the same, but from different locations within Confluence.

 Let’s start with the global level.
 Here you will be creating templates to be used by everyone within your site.
-To do this, navigate to Confluence settings > Global Templates and Blueprints.
+To do this, navigate to Confluence administration > Configuration > Global Templates and Blueprints.
 There, select Add global page template.
 You will land on a blank page and you can start creating your template.

 If you would like to add templates to be used within one specific space, then navigate to Space settings and select templates.
 You will land on the templates menu, hit Create new template.